jmvanel/semantic_forms/scala/forms_play/README.md

 - 23 display the "reverse" triples ( called in-going links in BigData workbench )
 - 24   (HTML) : add CSS classes for labels and values;
 - 24.1 (HTML) : new HTML output with CSS rendering instead of explicit HTML table formatting
+- 25   (HTML) : add component to enter a dbpedia URI ( use dbpedia lookup API )
+- 26   (HTML) : add component to enter an ordered RDF list
+- 27   (HTML) : add component to enter a choice (single or multiple) for owl:OneOf classes

 ..... etc etc ...